Mountain Isel

 Worth knowing

-Gegenüber dem Riesenrundgemälde befindet sich das Kaiserjägermuseum.
-Erbaut wurde es 1848 als Militärgebäude samt Offizierscasino, jedoch schon 1880 in ein Museum umgewandelt, das die Geschichte der Tiroler Kaiserjäger beleuchtet.
-Diese Regimenter wurden nach den napoleonischen Kriegen von Kaiser Franz I., dem ersten österreichischen Kaiser, persönlich ins Leben gerufen.
-Die Kaiserjäger waren im 19.
-Jahrhundert vor allem in den Italienischen Unabhängigkeitskriegen and in the campaign in Bosnia.
+The Kaiserjägermuseum is located opposite the giant circular painting.
+It was built in 1848 as a military building with an officers' mess, but was converted into a museum in 1880, shedding light on the history of the Tyrolean Kaiserjäger.
+These regiments were founded by Emperor Franz I, the first Austrian emperor, after the Napoleonic Wars.
+The Kaiserjäger were active in the 19th century in the Italienischen Unabhängigkeitskriegen and in the campaign in Bosnia.
 During the First World War, they were first sent to Galicia as regular troops of the Habsburg Monarchy before defending the Tyrolean borders in the mountain war against Italy.
 The museum commemorates the history of the Kaiserjäger with paintings, uniforms, weapons and models.
 Also on display is the Eiserne Blumenteufel.
 Funds were set up in the monarchy to collect donations for the relatives of fallen soldiers.
 Donors were allowed to drive a nail into the Flower devil hunt.
 The newspaper of 2 July, shortly after the outbreak of war, wrote about it:

-The small park in front of the two museums was the firing range of the Tyrolean Kaiserjäger in the 19th century.
+The small park in front of the two museums was the firing range of the Tyrolean Kaiserjäger.
 The shooting ranges at the southern end of the square are well worth seeing.
 It has always been customary for subjects to train in military skills and the use of weapons.
-There were several shooting ranges in and around Innsbruck.
-Shooting clubs still uphold this tradition today, even if it is increasingly being criticised for its often dubious understanding of Tyrolean culture.
+Shooting clubs are still the bearers of this tradition today, even if they are increasingly being criticised for their understanding of Tyrolean culture.

-As early as the 19th century, Mount Isel had become a favourite destination for Innsbruck residents.
-Unmarried couples in particular appreciated the relative seclusion on walks to follow the new fashion of the Flirtens away from prying eyes.
+Over the centuries, a recreational area with footpaths developed around the military buildings and shooting ranges.
+As early as the 19th century, Mount Isel became a popular excursion destination.
+Unmarried couples in particular appreciated the seclusion on walks to follow the new fashion of the Flirtens away from prying eyes.
 Flirting now takes place elsewhere, but walkers and hikers still get their money's worth on Berg Isel.
 A hiking trail leads from the museum car park around Berg Isel.
 The path is pleasant to walk and offers a magnificent panorama.
 The highlight is the Sonnendeck viewing platform, where you can look down into the Sill Gorge from a dizzying height.
 The 2 kilometre walk is suitable for anyone with a normal level of fitness.
 Families with children can also tackle the circular trail.
-If you like, you can branch off along the way and take a detour to the beautiful Sillschlucht recreation area.
+Those with a little more stamina can branch off along the way and take a detour into the tranquillity of the Sillschlucht gorge.
+The adventurous, wild and romantic hiking trail leads to Gärberbach.

 Away from the museums and monuments, Mount Isel becomes Innsbruck's Olympic landmark.
 Ski jumping has a long tradition in Tyrol.
 In the early 1920s, the sport invented by Norwegians was practised by daring athletes on ski jumps in Seefeld or near Heiligwasser on the Patscherkofel.
 In 1927, the first official ski jumping event took place on Mount Isel as part of the Tyrolean Skiing Championships.
 The athletes and spectators had to make do with a natural ski jump in the first year.
 A tower was built the following year.
 The ski jumping facility was extended in 1933 for the World Ski Championships in Innsbruck, not only to beat the record distance of 63 metres, but also to cope with the crowds of spectators.
 Jakob Albert played a key role in the planning.
 The diving tower collapsed during the war and was only rebuilt after the Second World War.

-The highlights on Mount Isel were the 1964 and 1976 Olympic Games, which finally made Innsbruck world-famous as a winter sports destination.
-The ski jump made even greater distances possible after the reconstruction, and the new arena was the venue for both openings.
-The Olympic rings on the outrun are a reminder of these memorable events for the Berg-Isel and Innsbruck.
+The highlights on Berg Isel were the Olympic Games in 1964 and 1976, when the ski jump allowed for even greater distances after the conversion and the new arena was the venue for both opening ceremonies.
+The Olympic rings on the outrun are a reminder of these memorable events for Berg Isel and Innsbruck.

 In 1985 and 2019 (Seefeld), further major sporting events took place on Mount Isel with the World Championships.
 Ski jumping fans from all over the world come every year to the Four hills tour to Innsbruck, when the best athletes boldly venture over the inrun and jump into the sizzling atmosphere in the Berg Isel stadium.
 For the international competition between Tyrol and Bavaria in the form of their ski jumpers, Andreas Hofer and the Tyrolean "Fight for freedom" from 1809 as a comparison.